tjhickey724/reactnative/courses/CS153aSum24Brandeis.md

 We show how it is used in the [Pomorodoros Component](../code/demoSum24/components/Pomodoros.js)

-We started going through [the expo.dev tutorial](https://docs.expo.dev/tutorial/introduction/) on creating a simple phone app using the camera and handling gestures We continue working through [the expo.dev tutorial](https://docs.expo.dev/tutorial/introduction/) and we work on making our own modifications and tweaks of the code as well as making sure we fully
+We start going through [the expo.dev tutorial](https://docs.expo.dev/tutorial/introduction/) on creating a simple phone app using the camera and handling gestures We continue working through [the expo.dev tutorial](https://docs.expo.dev/tutorial/introduction/) and we work on making our own modifications and tweaks of the code as well as making sure we fully